Modeling the Light Curve and Spectra of SN 2023aew: The light curve

-We now consider the case of no CSM interaction and explore the case of the NS contributing to the plateau via spin-down.
-The fit to the LC is shown in the in Figure \ref{fig:LC-NS-HS} with the corresponding parameters listed in Table \ref{table:table3}.
-The fit to the SN peak and the plateau is very good for any combination of the NS period and magnetic field satisfying the relationship $B_{\rm NS}\sim 7.5\times 10^{13}\ {\rm G}~(P_{\rm NS}/20\ {\rm ms})^2$.
-In this case, fits to the second can be achieved with a larger mass for the SN ejecta, without requiring an increase in its mass through CSM interaction, when the opacity is $0.25$ gm cm$^{-2}$ during re-brigthning.
+We now consider the case of no CSM interaction and explore the case of the NS contributing to the plateau via SpD.
+The fit to the LC is shown in Figure \ref{fig:LC-NS-HS} with the corresponding parameters listed in Table \ref{table:table3}.
+A good fit to the SN peak and the plateau is obtained for any combination of the NS period and magnetic field satisfying the relationship $B_{\rm NS}\sim 7.5\times 10^{13}\ {\rm G}~(P_{\rm NS}/20\ {\rm ms})^2$.
+In this case, fits to the second bump can be achieved with a larger mass for the SN ejecta, without requiring an increase in its mass through CSM interaction or plowing, when the opacity is $0.25$ g cm$^{-2}$ during re-brigthening.
 Shown in Figure \ref{fig:LC-NS-HS} are two examples of fits with corresponding parameters listed in Table \ref{table:table3}.
 A more rigorous implementation of precession (e.g \citealt{zhang_2025} and references therein) is worth exploring in the future.